JustinPimentel/Campus-Safety/README.md

 # Campus-Safety
-This is the data-wrangling that I did for my analysis on campus safety.
-The project is NOT finished.
+This is ONLY the data-wrangling that I did for my analysis on campus safety.
+### This project is NOT finished yet, it is currently being worked on.